 The path to travel photography is full of twists and turns at every stage.
-Like the road of the journey in other walks of life, travel photography also presents uphill challenges like criticisms from art cynics, higher demands for creative inputs and aesthetics and bargains on the pricing from clients.
+As the journey in other walks of life, travel photography also presents uphill challenges like criticisms from art cynics, higher demands for creative inputs and aesthetics and bargains on the pricing from clients.

 The final and never-ending lesson that travel photographers must learn from the experience and keep learning is the skill to deal with not just new geographies, cultures and photography equipment but handling people.

-As you get better at dealing with people, your confidence in themselves and in your travel photography as a sustainable business will only grow.
+As you get better at dealing with people, your confidence in yourself and in your travel photography as a sustainable business will only grow.